AAshishG70/financial_loan_risk/README.md

-This is the final assignment for out moudle_07 which focuses on the machine learning model.
+This is the final summative assignment for our course_06 modules, which focuses on the machine learning model.
 This is the Summative Lab for the loan approval project for a FinTech Innovation company.